mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: What do I do?

 **Same person**: Yeah, sure.
 What do you do?
-About all this ‘zipping’.
+About all this “zipping”.
 It doesn't feel like calm, centered anything; it feels like a mess.

 **Katagiri**: So I told you sometimes: pat your head.
 Pat your head, and say, “Quiet, little girl.
 Quiet.
 Do it quietly.”
 It’s pretty good, don’t you think, if even for a moment you can do this.
 But zazen is a very good chance: you can do it very quietly, you are really centered.
 But in your daily living it’s pretty hard, that’s why, pat your head, and say, “Let’s do it.”
 Even for a moment.